anreitersimon/Medbrain-Tutorial/STEP6-4.md

 The ViewController needs to display a list of `MedicationOrders`

-Therefore the ViewController needs to store the list of medications somewhere.
+Therefore the `View Controller` needs to store the list of medications somewhere.

 A new property called `medicationOrders` is introduced.
-Each time the medicationOrders are changed the tableView needs to be reloaded.
+Each time the `medicationOrders` are changed the tableView needs to be reloaded.
 ```swift

 ///medicationOrders to display in the list